‘They act as a Spanish Inquisition’: Mexico’s president vows to lead international push against social media censorship

 How can a company act as if it was all powerful, omnipotent, as a sort of Spanish Inquisition on what is expressed?

-Foreign Relations Secretary Marcelo Ebrard elaborated, saying “Given that Mexico, through our president, has spoken out, we immediately made contact with others who think the same.”
-He noted that so far, they have heard back from officials in Germany, France, the European Union, Latin America, Africa and Southeast Asia, though did not specify each nation.
+Foreign Relations Secretary Marcelo Ebrard elaborated, saying, “Given that Mexico, through our president, has spoken out, we immediately made contact with others who think the same.”
+He noted that so far, they have heard back from officials in Germany, France, the European Union, Latin America, Africa, and Southeast Asia, though did not specify each nation.

 “The president’s orders are to make contact with all of them, share this concern and work on coming up with a joint proposal.
 We will see what is proposed,” Ebrard continued.